 - Leadership skills and competencies, including emotional intelligence, are woven throughout the curriculum

-- Comprehensive exams that are practical demonstrations of program competencies in leadership, critical issues in higher education, student success, and social justice/diversity
+- Comprehensive exams that are practical demonstrations of program competencies in leadership, student success, and social justice/diversity

 - Social justice perspectives and faith integration are woven throughout the curriculum

 Learn more about the program and our faculty.

 The Department of Higher Education also offers an Ed.D. in Higher Education for higher education professionals who work full time.
 Compare Higher Education’s Ph.D. and Ed.D.
 (PDF)

 APU also offers an elementary and secondary education-focused Doctor of Education program through the School of Education.